Kilcekru/dev-server/README.md

 	hashFiles: false, // prevent reloads if file change has same content });

+// address the server is listening on console.log(server.address);

 // you can manually stop the server await server.stop();